-Hawke's Bay heatwave: Pools and beaches busy as local icecream shop runs out
+Hawke's Bay heatwave: Pools and beaches busy, local icecream shop runs out

 Tostevin said Mondays are usually spent cleaning up after a busy weekend, no matter the time of year.

 "Monday's are dead as anything," she said.
-"We've got two kids working, when we'd usually only have one - both have been flat out serving customers all day."
+"We've got two kids working, when we'd usually only have one - both have been flat-out serving customers all day."

-The ice cream shop owner said chocolate ice cream had sold at twice the rate of its nearest competitor.
+The icecream shop owner said chocolate icecream had sold at twice the rate of its nearest competitor.

 Spokeswomen from Hastings District Council and Napier City Council said there were visitors aplenty at swimming pools across the region.

-"Both the Clive War Memorial Pool and Flaxmere Pool have been busier than usual today with the hot weather," he said.
+"Both the Clive War Memorial Pool and Flaxmere Pool have been busier than usual today with the hot weather," the HDC spokeswoman said.

-The NCC spokeswoman said an already busy Napier Aquatic Centre had seen another surge on Monday, with it reaching its limited capacity early on.
+The NCC spokeswoman said an already busy Napier Aquatic Centre had seen another surge today, the facility reaching its limited capacity early on.

-Napier's Bay Skate also said their day had been "crazy", with an in-house survey suggesting the majority of visitors coming from out of town.
+Napier's Bay Skate also said their day had been "crazy", with an in-house survey suggesting the majority of visitors had come from out of town.

 "The Rail Jam competition on Saturday saw one of our busiest days ever," a spokesman said.